Glocal-Open-Source/python-problem-sets/README.md

 3. Right-click the file and select "Share".
 4. Set link sharing to "Anyone with the link" (Viewer access).
 5. Copy the link.
-6. Submit the link as your final submission.
+6. Submit the link as your final submission using PY01 as the submission code and 120 hours

 ---